 If I ask you to picture the country of Jordan, I can almost guarantee that one particular image will spring to mind.
-An image of one of the New 7 Wonders of the World, of a UNESCO World Heritage Site made famous by the movie ‘India Jones and the Last Crusade’ – of course I am referring to the Treasury of Petra, the shining star of the Rose Red City.
+An image of one of the New 7 Wonders of the World, of a UNESCO World Heritage Site made famous by the movie ‘Indiana Jones and the Last Crusade’ – of course I am referring to the Treasury of Petra, the shining star of the Rose Red City.
 And whether it’s Petra by day or Petra at night, there’s never a bad time to visit.

 Petra by Night